The Employment Law Review: Denmark

 |More than 8 years and 7 months||6 months|

-After 12 or 17 years' continuous service, the employee will be entitled to statutory severance pay amounting to one or three months' total remuneration, respectively, if the employee is dismissed (provided the dismissal is not justified by material breach).
+According to Section 2(a) of the Salaried Employees Act, an employee with continuous service of 12 years or more (but fewer than 17 years) or 17 years or more is entitled to statutory severance pay amounting to one or three months' pay, respectively, if the employee is dismissed (provided the dismissal is not justified by material breach).

 Typically, the worker will be covered by a collective labour agreement setting out minimum notice periods for both parties.
-The notice required from the employer typically depends on the employee's length of continuous service with the employer.
+The notice required from the employer typically depends on the length of the employee's continuous service with the employer.

 Workers not covered by a collective agreement are not entitled to any particular minimum notice except for the notice agreed in their employment contract.